xNewz/one-chat-api/README.md

 ## Overview

-The OneChat Python library provides an interface for sending messages, broadcasting messages to multiple users, sending location information, and sending stickers through the OneChat API.
+The OneChat Python library provides an interface for sending messages, broadcasting messages to multiple users, sending location information, sending stickers, and sending files through the OneChat API.

 ### Features